 Hussein started with Auspice as an intern prior to taking a full time role as a software developer in 2017.
 He holds a B.Sc. in Computer Science from the University of Calgary.

 Hussein is passionate about front end web development, machine learning and artificial intelligence.
-He enjoys the sport of running and is an advocate of Effective Altruism, donating a portion of his income to effective charities following the earn to give concept.
+He enjoys the sport of running and is an advocate of the social movement Effective Altruism.

 We believe in being a pioneer.
 It is how our country and North America developed.
 It is not an easy task, it may create waves, but it is the right thing to do.
 Our list of innovative products is growing and we are dedicated to elevating the investment world.
 Our achievements have been recognized and we are committed to this goal .